Improving Verbal Apraxia

 As speech pathologists, we will provide you with a complete understanding of verbal apraxia.
 Then we will introduce the latest technique in effective home speech therapy:

-Professional speech therapy on DVD and VHS.
+Professional speech therapy on DVD!

 You can help yourself or a loved one develop significant speech improvements by providing effective exercises to practice everyday.